Browning BDM: Operation

+Variants

 Variants of the BDM lacked the mode operating switch, and so were either full-time "revolver" mode, such as the model BRM-DAO (Browning Revolver Mode - Double Action Only), or full-time double-action/single-action pistol mode, model BPM-D (Browning Pistol Mode - Decocker).
 Finishes included blued, matte-chromed (which Browning advertising called "silver chrome"), and a two-toned combination of a silver chromed frame and blued slide, called the "practical" finish.

 The BDM and BPM-D variant have an ambidextrous frame-mounted safety/decocker lever, which when operated returns the pistol to the hammer-down, pre-cocked "safe" condition.
 Unless the hammer is manually pulled rearward into the cocked position, the usual first shot of a series requires only a relatively longer and heavier double-action trigger pull.
 Each subsequent cartridge can then be fired by a lighter, shorter single-action trigger pull, until the hammer is reset to the down and "safe" position by depressing the safety/decocker lever.

 The BRM-DAO variant lacks a safety/decocker lever, returning the hammer to the down and "safe" position after every shot fired.
 Operating the trigger of the BRM-DAO variant is the same as operating the double-action trigger pull (usually the first round fired of a series) of the BDM and BPM-D models.
 However, because the hammer of the BRM-DAO model automatically returns to the down and "safe" condition after every shot, the BRM-DAO is a full-time "double-action only" (DAO) pistol.
 All trigger pulls for the BRM-DAO are essentially consistent.

 The BDM and its variants utilize within the pistol's grip a removable box magazine, of the double-stack variety with a capacity of 10 or 15 rounds of 9×19mm Parabellum ammunition cartridges.
 To comply with the 1994 U.S. Federal Assault Weapons Ban, BDM magazines were limited to 10-round capacity after 1994 for civilian purchasers, although 15-round magazines were available for civilians before this legislation took effect, and 15-round magazines were always available from Browning during the production run for law enforcement users.
 After the 2004 expiration of the 1994 U.S. Assault Weapons legislation, 15-round magazines again became legal and available in most states for civilian use.
 Since the Browning BDM and its variants were discontinued, magazines for these pistols have become increasingly rare and expensive, even though magazines were fabricated for a few years from aftermarket firms such as Mec-Gar and Triple K.

-The Browning BDM, BPM-D, and BRM-DAO were noted for being among the narrowest full-sized 9x19mm pistols ever manufactured (even more narrow than the Browning or FN Herstal Hi-Power models) which made them easier to conceal and to operate by persons with smaller hands.
+The Browning BDM, BPM-D, and BRM-DAO were noted for being among the narrowest full-sized 9×19mm pistols ever manufactured (even more narrow than the Browning or FN Herstal Hi-Power models) which made them easier to conceal and to operate by persons with smaller hands.